themesberg/flowbite-svelte/src/routes/docs/components/bottom-navigation.md

 ## Adding links and active class

 Utilize the `href` prop within the `BottomNavItem` component to incorporate a hyperlink.
-To initiate the application of the active class, include the `activeUrl` prop within the `BottomNav` component:
+To initiate the application of the active class, include the `activeUrl` prop within the `BottomNav` component.

+By default, the `BottomNavItem` will only be set to active if the `href` and the `activeUrl` are exactly the same.
+If you want the current item to match nested pages you can set the `exact` prop on `BottomNavItem` to false.
+In the following example, the `Quickstart` button will match `/docs/pages/quickstart` or `/docs/pages/quickstart/step-1`.
+All other buttons will only match the exact defined `href`.

 ```svelte example class="flex flex-col relative"
 <script>